kelseygilch/kelseygilch.github.io/README.txt

 Everything has been correctly implemented to the best of my knowledge.

 I spent about 15 hours completing and researching this assignment.

+I googled the answers to my questions for this assignment.